Quantization-Aware RL (QARL)#

 QARL (via ModelOpt) and NeMo RL’s built-in FP8 training (via TransformerEngine) serve different purposes:

-ModelOpt QARL focuses on recovering accuracy under quantization using fake quantization (quantization-aware training).
-The forward pass uses quantized weights and activations while the backward pass uses full-precision gradients, so the model learns to be robust to quantization error.
-Both training and vLLM generation use fake-quantized forward passes for consistency.
+• ModelOpt QARL focuses on recovering accuracy under quantization using quantization-aware training.
+The policy forward pass uses quantized weights and, depending on the recipe, quantized activations while the backward pass uses full-precision gradients, so the model learns to be robust to quantization error. vLLM generation can run fake-quantized layers for W4A8/W4A16 recipes.
+W4A4 and W4A16 experiments can also use real ModelOpt NVFP4 kernels.

 Supported Quantization Formats#

-After quantization-aware training, the Megatron checkpoint contains BF16 weights alongside quantization metadata (amax values, scales).
-To export a trained checkpoint to a fully quantized HuggingFace format (with real low-precision weights), use the Megatron-Bridge export tool.
+After quantization-aware training, a Megatron checkpoint contains BF16 weights alongside quantization metadata (amax values, scales).
+To export it to a fully quantized HuggingFace format (with real low-precision weights), use the Megatron-Bridge export tool.
 The exported checkpoint is ready for deployment with inference engines like vLLM or TensorRT-LLM.

 From within the NeMo RL container: